tvomacka/Dungeon/README.md

 # Dungeon

-A simple top-down 2D adventure/RPG game made using a TDD approach.
+Framework for 2D adventure/RPG games mad made using TDD approach.
 Character/gameplay rules based on GURPS 4e.

 > Only the parts of the original rules that are actually useful for the game will be implemented!